cfarkas/annotate_my_genomes/README.md

 ./annotate-my-genomes target.gtf oryCun2.gtf oryCun2.fa 30
 ```
 ## Adding NCBI annotations
-Users can add annotations from NCBI by using the three outputs from ./genome-download program in ./add-ncbi-annotation.
+Users can add annotations from NCBI by using the three outputs from ./genome-download program by using ./add-ncbi-annotation.
 As example, the pipeline will work as follows (chicken assembly, inside test folder):
 ```
 # Downloading galGal6 genome and correspondent UCSC/NCBI GTF annotations